Update: This outlet is permanently closed. There is another outlet located in Section 19, Petaling Jaya.

-EVER had Xinjiang cuisine?
-Me neither!
 Located in the far northwestern part of China, Xinjiang has a unique demographic as it borders Russia, Mongolia, Kazakhstan, Krygyztan, Tajikistan, Afghanistan, Pakistan and India.
 With such a melting pot of cultures, it is no wonder that the cuisine is one of a kind.
 Because the population is predominantly Muslim, most of the food is halal.
 Malaysians, especially Muslim-Malays, can now enjoy authentic Xinjiang food at Al-Amin Xinjiang Muslim Restaurant in SSTwo Mall, Petaling Jaya.

 The place is simple and cosy, with wooden chairs and tables accentuated by Chinese-Muslim paintings on the wall.
 The place is owned by Mr Musa Ma, who hails from Xinjiang and is also a famous chef in the Chinese food scene.
 In case you’re wondering, the chefs here are also from China.

 One wouldn’t normally pair watermelon, or orange and lemon drizzle with seafood, but that is what this dish is about.
 It is quite similar to the popular Chinese dish of lemon chicken, albeit sweeter.
 The sweet taste was a bit too overpowering for me, but the fish was well done and fresh.
 The pairing wasn’t as weird as I thought it would be.
-Musa explained that they used fruits so that it would give patrons a balanced meal.
+Musa explains that they use fruits so that it would give patrons a balanced meal.

 The lamb dumplings are a marriage between Xinjiang’s Han Chinese culture and the nomadic tribes of Mongolia and its surrounding areas – with the thin, slightly translucent dumpling skin (commonly called gaozi) to wrap around juicy, succulent and heavily spiced lamb meat.
-The conventional gaozi would usually have pork or chicken filling, so lamb, which is heavily used in tribal cooking, was something different.
+The conventional gaozi would usually have pork or chicken filling, so lamb, which is heavily used in tribal cooking, is something different.